Name: Michelle Liu

 Program: Civil Engineering

-University(s) / College(s) Attended: University of Waterloo
+University(s) / College(s) Attended: University of Ottawa and University of Waterloo

 Email: Send Email